mborges-pivotal/artifactory-resource/README.md

 * use properties concept, needed for artifactory build integration
 * improve error handling.
 Not showing the errors.
 E.g. curl without user:password
 * check version sort semantic.
 E.g. 1.0.1 is coming before 1.0.1-rc1 (meaning, is older when in fact is a release).
 Mayb it is fine because we're not supposed to have releases in the same folder (with and without -rc9)
+* Maybe allow the artifactory path to be configure as a parameters on put and get

 ## Source Configuration